Study options

 The official translations must be either original or certified paper copies of the original documents.
 Unofficial copies of the translations are insufficient.
 The official translations must be accompanied by certified paper copies of the original documents in the original language.
 Translations by themselves are insufficient.

-In case of programme-specific questions and inquiries, please contact the Learning Services of the Doctoral Programme in Science.
+In case of programme-specific questions and inquiries, you may also contact the Learning Services of the Doctoral Programme in Science.

 Our main research areas are algebra and discrete mathematics, analysis, applied mathematics and mechanics, stochastics and statistics, and systems analysis and operations research.